-On the 20th October 2014, Community Remedy, was introduced by the Anti-social behaviour, Crime and Policing Act 2014, which enables victims of anti-social behaviour or low level crime to choose (with guidance from an officer) a suitable resolution for offenders to carry out as an alternative to going through the criminal justice system.
+On 20th October 2014 Community Remedy was introduced by the Anti-social behaviour, Crime and Policing Act 2014, which enables victims of anti-social behaviour or low-level crime to choose (with guidance from an officer) a suitable resolution for offenders to carry out as an alternative to going through the criminal justice system.

 The aim of community remedy is to make community justice transparent to the public and involve victims in the process to provide fair punishments by publishing a community remedy document.

 The Community Remedy document is a list of actions that may be chosen by the victim for the perpetrator to undertake in consequence of their behaviour or offending.
 A police officer will make the final decision as to what action is appropriate.